openaps/docs/README.md

 9.: **Watchdog** Now we are going to install watchdog, which restarts the RPi2 if it becomes unresponsive.

+Enter in:

 `sudo apt-get install watchdog`

+Then enter:

 `sudo modprobe bcm2708_wdog`

+Then enter this line to open up the following file:

 `sudo nano /etc/modules`